 While there are numerous ways to motivate employees, there’s a reason we’re drawn to these three specific methods.
 They give each employee a reason to feel invested in the work they do—one that’s personally meaningful and long-lasting.

-If you’d like to learn more about what motivates employees of different ages and in different industries, download the Emplify Insights for Executives: Employee Engagement Trends.
+If you’d like to learn more about how to motivate employees of different ages and in different industries, download the Emplify Insights for Executives: Employee Engagement Trends.
 In addition to covering each of the above areas in greater detail, this resource also covers key findings and insights into the current state of employee engagement.

 Download your complimentary copy here.